grid-rider/team-7-iQuHACK/README.md

 Ready to dive into the quantum dating pool?
 Fill out our [MITqute Form](https://forms.gle/C2quqrLv36Dp1Yea9) and let the quantum forces guide you to your match!

+[Update: The first round of matches are out!
+You can find your match on [https://team-7-i-qu-hack-bmhy.vercel.app/]]

 ## Timeline 📅

 With iQuHACK as our launchpad, we're on a sprint to showcase what happens when Cupid meets quantum computing.